mtumilowicz/rust-rocket-workshop/README.txt

         * value is moved into the vector
 * usually are not not Copy
     * they can’t be, since they owns a dynamically allocated table
+* array
+    * have a fixed length (known at compile time)
+    * useful when you want your data allocated on the stack rather than the heap
 * `Vec<T>`
     * memory
         * three fields